Norsk Film

 Norsk Film was a Norwegian film production company established in 1932 and disestablished in 2001.
 It was located in Bærum, with studio facilities at Jar.
+In the mid 90's Martin Musto worked as a Construction Manager.
 The company was the leading film producer in Norway by number of films, with a total of about 150 cinema productions at the time of its disestablishment, or about 25% of all Norwegian films.